markwilliams970/apigee-debug-sessions/README.md

 Collecting trace data...
 Finished!
 Debug session written to file: myorg-test-helloworld_markw_20161013-2_1b6043ff-7750-4eb5-bc88-2a365f47f47c.xml
 </pre>

+# Usage Notes:
+The script collects traces for a maximum of 120 seconds, or 20 traces per session, whichever comes first.
+Any traces collected must be downloaded before the session timeout.
+As a result, by default, the script  is configured to allow 30 seconds for collecting/downloading traces.

+For example, if you specify a timeout of 120 seconds, the script will specify a timeout of 120 seconds when making the management API call.
+However, the tool  will collect traces for only 90 seconds, allowing as much as 30 seconds to collect and download trace data.

+See http://docs.apigee.com/api/debug-sessions for more information.

+Depending on how active your proxy is in terms of transactions per second, you may need to run the script a few times to get a feel for the timeout parameter.
+For a busy proxy, the maximum 20 traces/session could be reached very quickly, so a timeout value of as low as 31 seconds could realistically be used as the desired value.
+This would allow trace collection for 1 second, with 30 seconds to collect and download trace data.

 # Loading trace file into the Edge UI
 * Make note of location and name of file output by the script per usage example above